All Episodes

 You can look at the National Hurricane Center forecast.

-But so desirous are the people in the crisis business in this country, that they were giving us computer models of the direction and the wind speed and all that.
+But so desirous are the people in the crisis business in this country that they were giving us computer models of the direction and the wind speed and all that.

 And they were never amounted to anything.

-But this what's happened is that this way of thinking, the left-wing way of thinking has just co-opted everything.
+But this, what's happened is that this way of thinking, the left-wing way of thinking, has just co-opted everything.

-And one of the major problems with that is that liberalism is a lie, and they know they have to lie, like staging events, like the five-year-old girl approaching the Pope on illegal immigration.
+And one of the major problems with that is, is that liberalism is a lie, and they know they have to lie, like staging events, like the five-year-old girl approaching the Pope on illegal immigration.

-Totally made up event.
+Totally made-up event.

-Um they have to stage these things.
+They have to stage these things.

 There's nothing in it that you can trust and believe.